drupalhunter/CodeReverse/README.md

-PE format dumper, disassembler and discompiler
+PE format dumper, disassembler and wanna be discompiler